DanielIversenCompSci/digital-wallet-backend/README.md

 ├─ .gitignore
 └─ package.json

-## After cloning/pulling
-- Before working on a service always fetch npm modules
-- Run following in the root of the directory:
+## How to run the application
+### Step 1:
 - OPS: START AT THE ROOT
+- Copy and paste the following lines into terminal:
 ***********************
 cd CredentialProvider
 npm i